 Training and Qualifications:

 I am a humanistic and Integrative psychotherapist.
 I completed my Masters in Psychotherapy at the Sherwood Psychotherapy Institute in 2005 and have 15 years experience working with a diverse range of adults and young people.
 I am a member of UKCP, which provides me with an ethical framework.
-I offer remote appointments via Zoom.
-I offer face to face appointments in a safe and confidential space to explore the issues that are personal to you, in a quiet space situated in Mapperly Park: it is easily accessible via bus, car or by foot.
+I offer remote appointments via Zoom; I also offer face to face appointments in a safe, quiet and confidential space, to explore the issues that are personal to you; situated in Mapperley Park: it is easily accessible from the city centre via bus, car or by foot.

 I work with most issues; here are some of the areas I have a particular interest in:

 - Fertility, womb space and feelings about our womb.

 - Difficulty in coming to terms with life's changes.